MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/microsoft-search-bing.md

 ```

 > [!NOTE]
 > - Be sure to [download](https://www.microsoft.com/download/details.aspx?id=49117) the most current version of the Office Deployment Tool.
-You must be using at least Version 16.0.12325.20288, which was released on January 17, 2020.
+You must be using at least Version 16.0.12325.20276.
 > - We recommend that you use the [Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md) to help you create your configuration.xml file with the appropriate settings.

 ### Group Policy